 Where to Start - Boiler Zone Heating Circulation Problem

 - 18 to 20 seems to be at the upper level of a boiler pressure setting (see that ink about boiler pressure settings) unless you have the boiler water loop piping going above two-stories.
 Even then, it is still high.

-- Taking voltage at C1 and C2 simply proves you have voltage but it does not mean it is getting to the circulator pump.
+- Taking voltage at C1 and C2 proves you have voltage, but it does not mean it is getting to the circulator pump.
 You need to do two things here: 1) go to the relay and do the same test.
 Across the contact points for the control relay, you should have 120 volts when the relay is open.
 That means the system is not running or calling for running.
-On a call for heat for that zone, the relay contact points should be closed and a voltage reading across the contact points should be zero.
+On a call for heat for that zone, the relay contact points should close, and a voltage reading across the contact points should be zero.

-- To really know if the circulator pump motor is running, you need to take an amp ready.
+- To know if the circulator pump motor is running, you need to take an amp ready.
 To do this, you need an amp clamp-on meter.
-The reading you get on this meter should < or equal to the rated amp draw on the motor data plate with the motor running.
-If it is higher than the rating on the data plate then it is possible you have a bad impeller.
+The reading you get on this meter should be close or equal to the rated amp draw on the motor data plate with the motor running.
+If it is higher than the rating on the data plate, then you may have a bad impeller.

 - As noted above, just because the motor is running does not mean the circulator is circulating water.
-To test this you need to take a delta T temperature reading from the supply to the return A difference in temperature no more than 20 to 30° is recommended.
+To test this, you need to take a delta T temperature reading from the supply to the return.
+A difference in temperature no more than 20 to 30° (Recommendation to avoid boiler thermal shock).
 Any more than that and you risk a thermal shock to the boiler.